jiaz/resume/jiajizhoucv.md

 >
 > As Dev Manager, I set up release schedule, drive SCRUM meetings, make project plans and communicate with external partners to enable our game in global markets.
 As CTO I optimized the development process by introducing Git to replace the old version control system, building up an automated testing framework for backend service, setting up continuous integration to produce official releases, optimizing system architecture to improve performance.
 >
-> I was also a developer and wrote code to implement game features, such as Facebook Sharing, in-game chatting and a lot of global market requirements.
+> I was also a developer and wrote code to implement game features, such as in-game chatting and a lot of global market requirements.

 ### Jan.
 2014 - Apr.
 2014 : Senior Software Engineer, eBay Inc.